AbhinavOC24/sPay/README.md

 ## 📌 What is sPay?

 sPay is a developer-friendly **payment gateway for sBTC**.
-It lets businesses accept Bitcoin payments seamlessly via the Stacks blockchain, with the UX simplicity of Stripe.
+It lets businesses accept sBTC payments seamlessly via the Stacks blockchain, with the UX simplicity of Stripe.

 - ⚡ **Fast setup** – create charges via API, redirect customers to checkout, and receive webhooks.
+- 🔄 **Stripe-like state machine** – charges flow through a well-defined lifecycle, ensuring consistency and reliability.
 - 🛡 **Secure** – temporary wallets per charge, HMAC-signed webhooks, no secrets leaked client-side.
 - 🖥 **Clean DX/UX** – polished checkout UI, developer docs, and a basic merchant dashboard.
+- ♻️ **Idempotent design** – charge creation and webhook delivery are idempotent, preventing duplicates.
+- ⚙️ **Atomic operations** – ensures payment status updates, transfers, and webhooks stay consistent.
+- 🩺 **DB resilience** – automatic checks and recovery if the database restarts, errors, or drops connections.

 ## 📖 Documentation